-- Super contributions too much can mean extra tax - Key super rates and thresholds
+- Non-concessional contributions cap - Key super rates and thresholds

 You may be entitled to a government super co-contribution based on the personal contributions you made for which you did not or could not claim a tax deduction.

 The super co-contribution is a matching government superannuation contribution for low income earners who made a personal superannuation contribution.